IconicShark3/ColinMills/_posts/2023-01-24-mcq-grading.md

 ## Q50 ASCII character with hexidecimal

-Mistake: This question is hard and i need to study hexidecimal systems more.
+Mistake: This question is genuiney hard and I definitely need to study hexidecimal systems more.

+## Reflection
+I believe that I could have done better had I studied or payed more attention to the blantantly stated expectations on some of the questions.
+I definitely need to take another look at hexidecimal and refresh my memory.